 How Much Does Invoice Finance Cost?

-The costs depend upon the type of facility you want, whether you want any credit control options, and the nature of your business.
-You can choose to get funding against individual invoices without any contract, this can cost just a few percentage points of the sale value.
+The costs depend upon the type of facility you want, whether you want any credit control options and the nature of your business.
+You can choose to get funding against individual sales without any contract, this can cost just a few percentage points of the sale value.

 Types of Facility